mdbdev/learn-mdb-dev/_react-native/projects/capstone-part-b.md

 Congratulations on finishing Project 4A!
 In the second part of the final project of this training program, you'll have the flexibility to go _truly_ cross platform!

-This project is an extension of your previous week's work.
+This project is an extension of your previous project's work.
 Your goal is to take the mobile app and make it applicable for the web to be used in a browser with _similar_ but not necessarily _identical_ functionality.

+You must implement requirement 1 and are free to do _either_ requirement 2 or 3.
+Note that you can do both if you would like, but you are not required to.

 ---